 If you can avoid it.
 Baby eyes are sensitive and it’s one of the things that could distress them, sending your shoot down the wrong road.
 Use window light instead which is softer, more natural and much more flattering.

 5) Use a fast shutter speed

 Whatever mode you have your camera in, keep checking your shutter speed.
-Babies wave arms, kick legs…a fast shutter speed avoids these actions blurring.
+Babies wave arms, kick legs…a fast shutter speed avoids these actions from blurring.
 I use M (manual) mode because the light doesn’t change, and this gives consistent results I can control.

 6) Focus on the details

 Small hands with tiny fingernails, the grip on a favorite toy, their eyes,etc..

 It is also important before you start taking the photographs to have a think about the kind of environment you are going into, and above all have no pre-conceptions.
 This is where baby portrait photography tips can be most useful.
 You’ll want the photographs to look clean and uncluttered, focussing on the child and their world, so you may have some rearranging to do.
 Make sure you watch your backgrounds too.
 For a very young baby, you might have to only photograph them lying down in which case your options are limited and you have to be at the top of your creative game.